Mounting Tokyo 2020 postponement calls put pressure on defiant Olympic chiefs

 That request for a delay was echoed on Saturday by France's swimming federation which said that the Games could not be organised properly in the "current context".

-The Norwegian Olympic Committee (NOC) said it had sent a letter to the IOC on Friday, motivated in part by a Norwegian government ban on organised sports activities which had created "a very challenging time for the sports movement in Norway".
+The Norwegian Olympic Committee (NOC) quickly followed, saying that it had sent a letter to the IOC on Friday motivated in part by a Norwegian government ban on organised sports activities which had created "a very challenging time for the sports movement in Norway".

-"Our clear recommendation is that the Olympic Games in Tokyo shall not take place before the COVID-19 situation is under firm control on a global scale," the NOC said.
+"Our clear recommendation is that the Olympic Games in Tokyo shall not take place before the COVID-19 situation is under firm control on a global scale," the NOC said in the letter.

 - IOC 'putting us in danger' -

-The new chairman of the United Kingdom's athletics governing body also questioned the need to hold the Olympics this summer given the uncertainty surrounding the spread of COVID-19, which has now killed more than 12,700 people worldwide according to an AFP tally.
+The new chairman of the United Kingdom's athletics governing body also questioned the need to hold the Olympics this summer given the uncertainty surrounding the spread of COVID-19, which has killed nearly 11,500 people worldwide.

 "To leave it where it is is creating so much pressure in the system.
 It now has to be addressed," head of UK Athletics Nic Coward told the BBC.

-On Friday, Bach defended the IOC's refusal to cancel the Olympics by saying that the Games were further away than other shelved events, such as football's European Championship which was due to start in mid-June and has been moved to 2021.
+However, on Friday, Bach defended the IOC's refusal to cancel the Olympics by saying that the Games were further away than other shelved events, such as football's European Championship which was due to start in mid-June and was moved to 2021.

 "We are four-and-a-half months away from the Games," Bach told the New York Times.